 Instead, we have developed our own principles of the generic countryside equivalent – Nature Bathing – which you can experience on any walk.
 Follow our 9 key principles (spelling BRILLIANT) as set out below and embrace the benefits of feeling even closer to nature.

 Inhale and exhale, inhale and exhale.
 The art of breathing has been long associated with meditation and yoga, and controlled breathing is an important part of well-being.
 Controlled breathing within a woodland as part of Nature Bathing is a wonderful way of boosting these benefits.
 Trees are our natural companions, helping to balance our atmosphere by absorbing carbon dioxide and emitting vital oxygen.
-The clean air of
+The clean air of a woodland is a far-cry from the polluted air of our roads and cities, and is a wonderful treat for the lungs.
+To top this off, individual trees emit scents and compounds that have specific benefits which Forest Bathing experts term the ‘forest exhalation medicine’.
+Be it pine or oak, you can be sure to enjoy a scent-filled tonic for mind, body and soul.

 Relaxation is a skill that takes practice, an art that we need to rekindle and rediscover.
 When was the last time that you did nothing?
 Not watching the TV, listening to the radio or browsing the web, just nothing.
 Allowing the mind to be completely still and at rest.
 The key for beginning to learn this skill is all about pace.
-Slow is the answer, and the pace of
+Slow is the answer, and the pace of a woodland is a great way to practice this.
+For five minutes, adjust your pace to the pace of the trees, and let the woodland teach you how to be still.

 Walking is the perfect form of exercise for noticing the world around you.
 Unlike driving or cycling, there is time to look around and appreciate your surroundings, noticing a pretty flower, a beautiful rock or an exotic-looking fungus.
 Nature Bathing takes this to the next level.
 Simply take the time to look in a relaxed way at a single thing for a long moment.
 Gaze at a single petal of a flower and notice every detail; shape, colour, texture, size and scent and wonder at the glory of nature.